KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 </p>

-We can see in Table 3 below the improved results after parameter tuning of the Random Forest Classifier on the testing dataset.
+Table 3 shows the improved results after parameter tuning has been performed on the Random Forest Classifier on the testing dataset.

 ##### Table 3 :  Random Forest results on testing dataset post parameter tuning